Patient's Query

 Hello,

 Welcome to icliniq.com.
 The doctor might have treated your anemia with iron tablets, not your blood pressure.
-Some people develop early onset forgetfulness, in medical terminology dementia, more so if you have a family history of Alzheimer's disease.
-However, there are other neurological conditions which can also cause early onset dementia.
-As you also mentioned that you have a problem with coordination as well, it warrants complete neurological examination, which your neurologist can do.
-I suggest you get an magnetic resonance imaging (MRI) of the brain done, which can be diagnostic in most cases.
-However consult your neurologist as soon as possible.
+Some people develop early-onset forgetfulness, in medical terminology dementia, more so if you have a family history of Alzheimer's disease.
+However, there are other neurological conditions that can also cause early-onset dementia.
+As you also mentioned that you have a problem with coordination as well, it warrants a complete neurological examination, which your neurologist can do.
+I suggest you get a magnetic resonance imaging (MRI) of the brain done, which can be diagnostic in most cases.
+However, consult your neurologist as soon as possible.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!